aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/Z-axis/_index.md

 const chart = worksheet.getCharts().get(chartIndex);
 // Calculate the chart
 chart.calculate();
-// Add SeriesCollection (chart data source) to the chart ranging from "A2" cell to "C3" chart.setChartDataRange("A2:C3", true);
+// Add SeriesCollection (chart data source) to the chart ranging from the "A2" cell to "C3" chart.setChartDataRange("A2:C3", true);
-// Hide the CategoryAxis axis
+// Hide the Category Axis
 chart.getCategoryAxis().setIsVisible(false);
-// Hide the ValueAxis axis
+// Hide the Value Axis
 chart.getValueAxis().setIsVisible(false);
 // Save the file
 workbook.save("ZAxis.xlsx");